CLSherrod/clsherrod.github.io/_pages/start.md

 ## My Core Pillars

 These are the themes I return to again and again.
-Click to explore:

 ### Living a Fulfilling Life

 What it really means to build a life rooted in calm, clarity, presence, and meaning.
 [Explore this pillar →](/categories/#living-a-fulfilling-life)

-Read my essays:
+Popular essays:
 - [Striving For Balance - My True Life Goals](/striving-for-balance/)
 - [Finding Balance: Why Extreme Mindsets Don’t Lead to Entrepreneurial Success](/finding-balance/)
 - [The Power of Letting Go: Why Not Caring What Others Think is One of Life’s Greatest Lessons](/power-of-letting-go/)